An Optimal Design Framework for Lasso Sign Recovery: Introduction

-The least-squares estimator for $\betavec$ is not unique for SSDs, complicating support/sign recovery.
-If there were designs with unique least-squares estimators, the ideal design would satisfy $\Smat=\Lmat^T\Lmat=n\I_{p+1}$ where $ \Lmat = (\onevec | \X)$, as its $\hat{\beta}_j$ would have the minimum possible variance across all designs.
-These orthogonal designs only exist when $n=0 \, (\text{mod} \ 4)$.
-For arbitrary $n$, a design can instead be selected by minimizing a variance-based criterion such as the $D$-criterion, $|(\Lmat^T\Lmat)^{-1}|$, or $A$-criterion, $\text{tr}[(\Lmat^T\Lmat)^{-1}]$.
-This optimal design framework based on least-squares is well-developed and tractable \citep{pukelsheim2006optimal, goos2011optimal}, but is not directly applicable for SSDs.
+The least-squares estimator for $\betavec$ is not unique for any SSD, complicating its analysis and design construction.
+If there were SSDs with unique least-squares estimators, the ideal $\X$ would satisfy $\Smat=\Lmat^T\Lmat=n\I_{p+1}$ where $ \Lmat = (\onevec | \X)$, as its $\hat{\beta}_j$ would have the minimum possible variance across all SSDs.
+These so-called orthogonal designs only exist when $n=0 \, (\text{mod} \ 4) > p$.
+For arbitrary $n>p$, a design could instead be selected by minimizing a variance-based criterion such as the $D$-criterion, $|(\Lmat^T\Lmat)^{-1}|$, or $A$-criterion, $\text{tr}[(\Lmat^T\Lmat)^{-1}]$.
+This optimal design framework based on least-squares is well-developed and tractable \citep{pukelsheim2006optimal, goos2011optimal}, but is not applicable for SSDs.